evanphoward/CS262/journals/ye_joo_journal.md

 1. Create a message-stream listener that will listen to messages from the server --> this could mean not having to deal with getting messages specifically at login?
 2. Test making List a unary_stream
 3. Maybe Delete/Receive should also get user info and then stream messages

+Currently listed server functionalities except receiving messages implemented.
+Server can serve, but actual functionality not tested at all.